This post about mixing wood tones was updated May 2023.

 When all of the wood surfaces in a single space share the same tone, nothing stands out and the room falls flat.
 However, allowing various dark and light wood finishes to coexist can result in a layered look that lends the right amount of texture and depth.
 The overall feel is more organic, as if individual pieces have been collected over time.

-There is no magic formula when it comes to mixing wood furniture finishes, but here are a few guidelines that may help you find your footing.
+There is no magic formula when it comes to mixing wood furniture finishes, but today’s decorating guide is here to help establish a few guidelines to help every home decorator find their footing.

 Start with An Anchor Piece